autopi-io/documentation/docs/getting_started/autopi_canfd_pro/data_troubleshooting.md

 Verify the settings of the CAN channels.
 Configuration of the device is done through the [AutoPi cloud](https://my.autopi.io/).

-### 4. Nominal Voltage detection
+### 4. Nominal voltage detection

-When the device boots for the first time, it attempts to autodetect the nominal voltage and sends the results back to [AutoPi](https://www.autopi.io) [CAN-FD Pro](https://www.autopi.io/hardware/autopi-canfd-pro) device, where a Nominal voltage is set for your vehicle.
+When the device boots it attempts to autodetect the nominal voltage.

-* **Auto-detect Voltage:** This is a new feature that comes enabled by default on all [AutoPi](https://www.autopi.io) [CAN-FD Pro](https://www.autopi.io/hardware/autopi-canfd-pro) devices.
-That means you don’t need to configure it manually - your device will automatically detect this value the first time it boots up.
-And the result is shown in Events tab.
+* **Auto-detect voltage:** This is a new feature that comes enabled by default on all [AutoPi](https://www.autopi.io) [CAN-FD Pro](https://www.autopi.io/hardware/autopi-canfd-pro) devices.
+That means you do not need to configure the nominal voltage manually - your device will automatically detect it.
+The result of autodetection of nominal voltage is available below the Events tab.
 If you want to double check if this feature is enabled, Go to Devices > Choose Device > Settings > Vehicle Editor to see if the Auto-Detect Voltage is enabled.

     ![Autodetect feature](/img/getting_started/autopi_canfd_pro/autodetect_voltage.png)

-* **Manual Configuration:** If the device is unable to autodetect the nominal voltage on the vehicle, you might need to configure it manually.
+* **Manual configuration:** If the device is unable to autodetect the nominal voltage on the vehicle, you might need to configure it manually.
 Go to Devices > Choose Device > Settings > Vehicle Editor > Nominal Voltage > click on the field and choose from 12V or 24V.
-Make sure the correct configuration is set from dropdown.
+Make sure the correct configuration is set from the dropdown.

     ![Manual configuration of nominal voltage](/img/getting_started/autopi_canfd_pro/nominal_voltage.png)

-### 5. Internet Connectivity Issues
+### 5. Internet connectivity issues

 Ensure your device is connected to the internet.
 If there are connectivity issues, follow the steps outlined in our [4G Internet Setup and Troubleshooting Guide](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-4g-internet-setup-troubleshooting/).

-### 6. Verify Bitrates
+### 6. Verify bitrates

 Ensure the correct Bitrate is set for your vehicle, you can follow this guide: [Find the correct Bitrate for your vehicle](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-4-try-bitrates-or-use-fixed-bitrate).
 The default list for Try Bitrates includes some of the most common used bitrates to make this process easier for you.
 This step allows you to make sure that you can receive any data by listening to these settings.
 * You have 2 options here:
-  * **1. Try Bitrates (Auto Mode):**
+  * **1. Try bitrates (auto mode):**
-      If you're unsure about your vehicle’s bitrate, this is the best choice.
+      If you are unsure about your vehicle’s bitrate, this is the best choice.
         The device will automatically scan through a list of common CAN 2.0 and CAN FD bitrates.
-  * **2. Fixed Bitrate (Manual Mode):**
+  * **2. Fixed bitrate (manual mode):**
-    If you already know the exact bitrates for your vehicle just input them directly.
+    If you know the exact bitrate for your vehicle you can input it directly to skip scanning.

 **Autodetect** feature under CAN Channel settings, is used to figure out how to find the correct bitrate using 3 different detection strategies to ensure there is data incoming.
 You can read more in this guide, on [How to find the correct bitrate](https://docs.autopi.io/getting_started/autopi_canfd_pro/pro-user-guide/#step-3-autodetect-how-to-find-the-correct-bitrate).
-Every time the Autodetection is used, it triggers an **event** that could be seen in the events section on [AutoPi cloud](https://my.autopi.io/) -> go to devices > pick the device > events.
+Every time the autodetection is performed, it triggers an **event** that can be seen in the events section on [AutoPi cloud](https://my.autopi.io/) -> go to devices > pick the device > events.
 This should help you to understand a little better what is happening on a device.
 These are some of the examples for the events that can be used for verifying the bitrates:
 - vehicle/bus/can0/autodetected
 - vehicle/bus/can0/autodetect/any_passive/successful
 - vehicle/bus/can0/autodetect/any_passive/unsuccessful